 Pep Guardiola – Manchester City – Tactical Analysis

 An interesting detail about the underlap is that the City players often make the underlapping run very close to the fullback.
 The objective of the underlap is to create as big a question as possible for the center-back.
 If the runner makes the run close to the center-back, the center-back does not have to leave his position much to defend the underlap, which allows him to protect the space in the box and defend the underlap.
 However, if the runner, like De Bruyne does in this case, runs close to the fullback, the center-back has to leave his position much more to defend the underlap, which opens the space inside.
-They question whether the center-back should stay in his position or track the run, therefore, becomes way bigger if the underlap is made close to the fullback.
+The question of whether the center-back should stay in his position or track the run, therefore, becomes way bigger if the underlap is made close to the fullback.

 Pep Guardiola – Manchester City – Tactical Analysis